-: The design feasibility study is in the final stages by Pegasus Engineering, a consulting firm awarded the work on February 7, 2017 by the Ocoee City Commission.
-The feasibility study is establishing the parameters for the design, then construction, of the regional stormwater facility for development.
-The study addresses the existing conditions analysis, proposed conditions analysis for Study Area 1 (City Hall complex east of Bluford Ave.), proposed conditions analysis for Study Area 2 (Taylor St. to Bluford Ave.) and the final summary report.
-These tasks will provide deliverable reports that will then be used to solicit Engineering services for the final design and construction.
-The summary report is scheduled to be delivered December 1, 2017.
-Solicitation for final design Engineering services will begin January 2018.
+: The design feasibility study has been completed by Pegasus Engineering.
+The feasibility study established the parameters for the system’s design of the regional stormwater collection and retention system.
+The study addressed the existing and proposed conditions for Study Area 1 (City Hall complex east of Bluford Ave.) and proposed conditions for Study Area 2 (Taylor St. to Bluford Ave.).
+Solicitation for final design engineering services will begin in February 2018.

-The Master Downtown Stormwater System total cost is estimated to be $8,180,000, that's $180,000 in general bond funds and $8,000,000 in stormwater bond funds.
-Construction of a large stormwater storage and treatment facility is essentially a small lake to serve the downtown area which offers two major benefits.
-It relieves new development in the service area from having to separately deal with stormwater on each parcel, thereby allowing greater densities and flexibility of development.
-Developers will instead pay their fair-share of the facility’s cost.
-In addition, it serves as a major gateway water feature that offers additional recreational and park areas that extend the benefits of Starke Lake into the city core.
+The Master Downtown Stormwater System’s total cost is estimated to be $8,180,000, with $8 million being provided by a short-term loan that will be repaid using existing Stormwater Utility revenues, plus $180,000 from the General Fund Bond.
+The expected stormwater storage and treatment facility is expected to be a small lake to serve the downtown area.
+Rather than require each property owner to build their own stormwater retention system, the facility will allow developers to instead pay their fair-share of the facility’s cost.
+In addition, the facility will serve as a major gateway water feature that offers additional recreational and park areas to extend the benefits of Starke Lake into the city core.

 General Fund Capital Bond Construction Schedule